missionpinball/mpf-docs/displays/index.rst

 "layer" which controls how it overlaps with other elements, alpha transparencies, and animation effects (blink, sparkle, move, etc).

-And even though your entire PowerPoint presentation ismade of of lots of slides, only one slide is active on your "display" at a time.
-Then when you changeto another slide, you can have nice animated "transitions" from one slide to the next.
+And even though your entire PowerPoint presentation is made of of lots of slides, only one slide is active on your "display" at a time.
+Then when you change to another slide, you can have nice animated "transitions" from one slide to the next.
 So if the MPF display system seems kind of complex, just think of it like a giant PowerPoint presentation and it should all hopefully make sense.
 Now